 The best site for those looking for the ultimate shopping experience

 The Kelley Blue Book is a car buyer’s best friend.
 It provides accurate estimates on what your car is worth, how much you should pay for a used car, and a deep selection of used and new car listings.
-You can browse top picks and tips, calculate a monthly car payment, and even compare several cars.
+You can browse top picks and tips, calculate a monthly car payment, and compare several cars.
 Expert and consumer reviews are also available, along with options for finding local dealers and checking your credit score.
-You can even browse an assortment of awards pages, giving you a way to quickly peruse the best of the best.
+You can browse an assortment of awards pages, giving you a way to quickly peruse the best of the best.

-Car enthusiast sites
+Car enthusiast Forums

 Although it’s easy to search by make, model, and year using any of the aforementioned sites, there’s no harm in concentrating your search.
 If you’re looking for something specific, don’t be afraid to check out the online car owner and enthusiast groups associated with what you’re seeking.
 If using Google, tack on “forums” or “owners club” to whichever vehicle you’re searching for.
 Whether it be classic Porsches or cars from the late AMC brand, there’s a community for almost every car out there.
 Browsing the classifieds section on these sites only increases your chances of finding what you’re looking for.
+Plus, most of the listings here are by experts who not only know what they are selling but are also invested in not getting a bad name in their respective communities.